rocketkeis/Responsive-Design-Testing/README.markdown

 Once you've uploaded, you can navigate your website from within the iframes, and the others will update.
 This won't work for external sites however due to browser security restrictions.

+## Breakpoints used in project

+* 320px — 480px: Mobile devices
+* 481px — 768px: iPads, Tablets
+* 769px — 1024px: Small screens, laptops
+* 1025px — 1200px: Desktops, large screens

+index.html updated to use the breakpoints for mobile and tablets mentioned above.